hahaheihei09/xiong-lab.github.io/content/post/26-09-25-ais-paper/index.md

 We are pleased to announce that our paper, **“Six-DoF Strawberry Harvesting Pose Selection and Adaptive Obstacle Clearing in Occluded Environments,”** has been accepted for publication in **Advanced Intelligent Systems**.

-The paper is led by **Tianxiao Zhu**, with **Chunjiang Zhao, Zhonghua Miao, Wei Zhang, and Ya Xiong** as co-authors.
+The paper is led by **Dr. Tianxiao Zhu**, our former PhD student and the first author, with **Chunjiang Zhao, Zhonghua Miao, Wei Zhang, and Ya Xiong** as co-authors.
 The research was conducted by the Intelligent Equipment Research Center at the Beijing Academy of Agriculture and Forestry Sciences in collaboration with the School of Mechatronic Engineering and Automation at Shanghai University.

 <!--more-->